Renewing Your Passport

 Enclose with your application the fee of US$110.
 You may pay by:

 - Cash in U.S. dollars or the equivalent in Canadian dollars.
+You may pay Canadian cash ONLY if applying in person at the Embassy or Consulates.

 - Bank or postal money order, in U.S. dollars only, made payable to U.S. Department of State.
 Personal checks are not accepted.